 Take advantage of JCU's unique geographical placement and connections with private and government entities.
 Build a solid foundation of the skills and knowledge required to deliver programs that promote health, prevent disease and protect the health of the population.
 Study your way in a flexible environment that matches your needs.
 Equip yourself through online (external) courses or a mix of online and on-campus classes.
 Choose block intensives to maximize your learning while minimising disruption to your schedule.

 Gain crucial experience in public health graduate programs as you work in some of the world's leading research facilities.
-Build your resume and practical knowledge at cutting-edge laboratories and JCU's Anton Breinl Centre for Public Health and Tropical Medicine.
+Build your resume and practical knowledge at cutting-edge laboratories.
 Connect with leaders in the field to build your network of professional connections.

 Learn through courses with small class sizes under lecturers committed to student success.
 Become a well-rounded professional with well-developed communication skills and the ability to critically analyse information.